harshkanani204/Pharmacy-Management-System/README.md

 - Then go to the address in your browser and add `admin\` in the url.
 - Now you should be able to see the [Login Window](./login_page2.png)

+### Note: EVERYTIME YOU MAKE ANY CHANGE IN DATABASE.
+BACKUP THE DATABASE AND UPLOAD THE NEW TARFILE.(DON'T REMOVE THE PREVIOUS ONE.)